zazuko/xrm-xml-workflow/README.md

 - Convert it to RDF
 - Write it into a file as N-Triples (default: `output/transformed`)

+Pipeline configuration is done via environment variables and/or adjusting default variables in the pipeline itself.
+If you want to pass another default, have a look at the `--variable=XYZ` samples in `package.json` or consult the [barnard59 documentation](https://github.com/zazuko/barnard59#passing-arguments-to-the-pipeline).
+If you want to adjust it in the pipeline, open the file [pipelines/main.ttl](pipelines/main.ttl) and edit `<defaultVars> ...`.

+### Upload to the store

 There are additional pipelines configured in `package.json`:

 * `file-to-store`: Uploads the generated output file to an RDF store via SPARQL Graph Store Protocol
 * `to-store(-dev)`: Directly uploads to an RDF store (direct streaming in the pipeline) via SPARQL Graph Store Protocol

 If you want to test the upload to an RDF store, a default [Apache Jena Fuseki](https://jena.apache.org/index.html) installation with a database `data` on port `3030` should work out of the box.

-Pipeline configuration is done via environment variables and/or adjusting default variables in the pipeline itself.
-If you want to pass another default, have a look at the `--variable=XYZ` samples in `package.json` or consult the [barnard59 documentation](https://github.com/zazuko/barnard59#passing-arguments-to-the-pipeline).
-If you want to adjust it in the pipeline, open the file [pipelines/main.ttl](pipelines/main.ttl) and edit `<defaultVars> ...`.

 ## barnard59 RDF pipelines